 l’om al lavore

 there is not [any] man who works

 nol jere om che al lavoràs

-there was not man who worked
+there was not [any] man who worked

 Dulintor means surrounding, around: il teren dulintor (the surrounding ground).

-You will recall that il stamp means stamp, form: fâ il stamp dal om (to make the form of the man; that is, to form the man).
+Recall that il stamp means stamp, form: fâ il stamp dal om (to make the form of the man; that is, to form the man).

 L’argile is a feminine noun meaning clay, mud.
 When cun (with) comes into contact with a feminine noun using the definite article l’, it becomes cu l’, as you find in this verse: cu l’argile.
 You may wish to review how Friulian prepositions contract with definite articles.

 The verb soflâ means to blow.
 La buse is the Friulian for hole; the Friulian for nose is il nâs.
 Tes busis dal nâs, then, means into the nostrils (literally, into the holes of the nose).
 You will recall that in combines with lis to form tes.
 What God blew into the nostrils was une soflade di vite (breath of life).